missionpinball/mpf-docs/config/sounds.rst

 succession (such as spinners and pop bumpers).
 Setting a limit will ensure a reasonable number of instances will be played simultaneously and not overwhelm the audio mix.
 The default value of ``None`` indicates no limits will be placed on the number of instances of the sound that may be played at once up to the limit of the track.
+The value of this setting is ignored when the ``streaming`` setting has a value of ``False``.

 stealing_method:
 ~~~~~~~~~~~~~~~~